danny8376/streaming-video-party-tool/README.md

 * [Firefox](https://addons.mozilla.org/zh-TW/firefox/addon/streaming-video-party-tool/)
 * [Chrome](https://chrome.google.com/webstore/detail/streaming-video-party-too/ejjcgcillnknldlnjomjockdceikloja)

-Due to publishing process, the version above may not be latest, you can also grab latest release build at release page of this repo.
+Due to publishing process, the version above may not be latest, you can also grab latest release build at release page of this repo ([here](https://github.com/danny8376/streaming-video-party-tool/releases/latest)).

 ## Prepare